chin-rcip/cidoc_crm_fr/docs/ressources/participation.md

 ## Join the translation effort

-The Working Group does not issue calls for nominations but selects its members on the basis of their experience, semantic knowledge and expertise.
+The Translation Group does not issue calls for nominations but selects its members on the basis of their experience, semantic knowledge and expertise.

 The Group evaluates all membership requests using the following criteria: